 Along with content and structure, they should be paying just as much attention to clarity and style.
 We encourage them to make every word count.
 A student can polish their writing a little bit, but they should not try to sound like anyone else.
 Instead, we suggest they keep asking: Why am I telling this story?
 What do I want admissions counselors to learn about me that they wouldn’t know from the rest of my application?

-Step 10: Edit and Proofread
+Step 10: Final Review and Proofread

 A student’s main goal for this step is to finish cleaning up their essay, with an eye toward grammar, spelling and clarity.
 That said, perfection is not the goal.
 Over-editing can actually take away from the essay’s effectiveness.
 Their essay already has a clear theme, evocative content and a well-honed structure.
 Key for all Wow students: Trust the process.